YOUR STORY BEGINS WITH A MILESTONE

 Day 1:

-12:00 Meeting in Fiambalá, meeting with the guides, review of personal equipment, and briefing on the operation of the expedition.
+12:00 Meeting in Fiambalá, meeting with the guides, review of personal equipment and talk on the operation of the expedition.

-Transfer to the Cortaderas Hotel at 3300 meters, free afternoon.
+Transfer to the Cortaderas Hotel 3300 meters, free afternoon.

 Day 2: